Today is a good opportunity to discover more about the health benefits of tamarind.

-12. Is Good Against Cough And Colds
+15. Is Good Against Cough And Colds

-13. Tamarind Helps Keep Your Liver Healthy
+16. Tamarind Helps Keep Your Liver Healthy

 In this study, rats with arthritis were given tamarind extracts.

-Some minerals in tamarind like copper, iron, manganese, nickel, and selenium are all involved in enhancing your body’s defense against oxidative stress.
+Some minerals in tamarind, like copper, iron, manganese, nickel, and selenium, are all involved in enhancing your body’s defense against oxidative stress.